Tequila: Alcohol content

-Tequila is a distilled beverage that is made from the fermentation of the sugars found from the blue agave plant once it has been cooked, the main sugar being fructose.
-Through the fermentation process, many factors influence the higher alcohol content of tequila, which are molecules such as isobutyl alcohol and isoamyl alcohol, and ethanol.
-These parameters include the type of yeast strain, the age of the agave plant itself, temperature, and the carbon:nitrogen ratio.
+Tequila must have between 35% and 55% alcohol content (70 and 110 U.S. proof).
+Tequila is a distilled beverage that is made from the fermentation of the sugars in the blue agave plant once it has been cooked, the main sugar being fructose.
+Through the fermentation process, many factors influence the higher-order alcohols present in tequila, which include molecules such as isobutyl alcohol and isoamyl alcohol, along with the ethanol.
+Factors include the strain of yeast, the age of the agave plant itself, temperature, and the ratio of carbon to nitrogen.

-However, the type of yeast strain used and the carbon:nitrogen factors have the biggest influence on the production of higher alcohols; this is not surprising as higher alcohol and ethanol production is an intrinsic property of the metabolism of each strain.
-The type of yeast most commonly found in tequila is Saccharomyces cerevisiae, which contains many strains.
-For example, CF1 agaves, a type of yeast, produces much more ethanol than a strain of CF2, as the two yeasts' metabolism mechanisms differ.
-This factor may be influenced from different agricultural practices that occur to cultivate the different yeasts strains.
-It was found that the higher the carbon:nitrogen ratio, the higher the production of higher alcohols such as isobutyl alcohol and isoamyl alcohol.
-A high ratio imparts that there is less nitrogen in the fermentation process, which results in deamination reactions of amino acids, leading to the synthesis of higher alcohols.
-The Ehrlich pathway is the name for this process, where alpha-keto acids are decarboxylated and transformed to aldehydes and to higher alcohols.
+The yeast strain used and the carbon-to-nitrogen ratio have the biggest influence on the production of higher-order alcohols; this is not surprising, as production of ethanol and higher-order alcohols is an intrinsic property of the metabolism of each strain.
+The type of yeast most commonly found in tequila is Saccharomyces cerevisiae, which can include many different strains.
+For example, CF1 agaves, a type of yeast, produces much more ethanol than a CF2 strain, as the two yeasts' metabolic mechanisms differ.
+Prevalence of certain strains of yeast may be influenced by agricultural practices.
+It was found that higher ratios of carbon to nitrogen resulted in greater production of higher-order alcohols such as isobutyl alcohol and isoamyl alcohol.
+The lower level of nitrogen in the fermentation process results in deamination reactions of amino acids, which in turn leads to the synthesis of higher alcohols.
+The Ehrlich pathway refers to this process in which alpha-keto acids are decarboxylated and transformed to aldehydes and to higher alcohols.

 The temperature of the fermentation process also greatly affects the alcohol content of the resulting product.
-For example, a study conducted by Pinal et al. found that cultivating two strains at a temperature of 35 degrees as compared to a temperature of 30 degrees produced more isoamyl alcohol.
-The higher temperature suggests that this is a much more optimal condition for the yeast to ferment the distilled beverage.
+For example, a study conducted by Pinal et al. found that cultivating two strains at a temperature of 35 °C as compared to a temperature of 30 °C produced more isoamyl alcohol.
+The higher temperature appears to be favorable for the action of the yeast.

-Lastly the age of the agave plant itself: the older the plant, the greater the alcohol production.
-It was shown in a study that the concentration of amyl alcohol increased as the plant aged by a factor 30%.
-However, a higher concentration of methanol is found when using younger plants.
-This may be due to differences in agricultural practices that occur when taking care of plants of different ages.
+The age of the agave plant is also a factor: the older the plant, the greater the production of higher-order alcohols.
+It was shown in a study that the concentration of amyl alcohol increased by 30% as the plant aged.
+Conversely, a higher concentration of methanol is found when using younger plants.
+This change may be due to differences in agricultural practices with plants of different ages.